tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 The `VideoOutput` module **MUST** have a `mode` property that returns a `Media.VideoMode` value describing the currently set video output mode.

-If no display is present, a value of `unknown` is returned.

 This method **MUST** have a corresponding `onModeWillChange` event to notify listeners when a change to this property has been made but before that change has taken effect.

 This method **MUST** have a corresponding `onModeChanged` event to notify listeners after a change to this property has been made and that change has taken effect.